zloeber/NLogModule/release/NLogModule/docs/Write-Verbose.md

 These commands use the Write-Verbose cmdlet to display a status message.
 By default, the message is not displayed.

-The first command assigns a value of "Continue" to the $VerbosePreference preference variable.
+The first command assigns a value of Continue to the $VerbosePreference preference variable.
-The default value, "SilentlyContinue", suppresses verbose messages.
+The default value, SilentlyContinue, suppresses verbose messages.
 The second command writes a verbose message.

 ## PARAMETERS